CombustionToolbox/combustion_pytoolbox/README.md

 Please read [CONTRIBUTING.md](https://github.com/AlbertoCuadra/ThermochemicalCode_Python/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 We welcome your feedback, but do not guarantee support.
-Please send feedback or inquiries to:
+Please send feedback or inquiries to [acuadra@ing.uc3m.es](mailto:acuadra@ing.uc3m.es)
-Alberto Cuadra acuadra@ing.uc3m.es

 Thank you for testing Combustion PyToolbox!